Divorce in Scotland

 The grounds of divorce in Scotland are:

-- Adultery.
-In practice this ground is rarely used due to the difficulty of proof.
+In practice, this ground is rarely used due to the difficulty of proof.

 Divorce in England & Wales